citp/privacy-policy-historical/c/cb/cb2/cb2.com.md

 ## cookies are served

 "Cookies" are small amounts of data that are stored on your computer.
 They find their way to your browser via a Web server.
 Cookies flag information about your activity on our Websites.
 This information helps us improve our Websites and make them friendlier and easier to use.
 We never use cookies to save passwords, credit card numbers or other highly confidential information.
-However, we may use them to provide enhanced online marketing based on your interests and preferences.
+However, we may use them and other tracking technologies to provide enhanced online marketing based on your interests and preferences.
+Our systems do not recognize browser “Do Not Track” signals, but several of our service providers who utilize these cookies and other tracking technologies on our Websites enable you to opt out of this type of advertising.
 To opt out of these ads, please click here.
+Please also see the “Third Party Service Providers” section of this Privacy Policy for additional information about and options for opting out of this type of advertising.
+We also provide you with additional tools to opt out of marketing from us or certain transfers of your information.
+Please see the “Your Information Sharing Choices” section and the “Remove Your Name From Our Lists at Any Time” section of this Privacy Policy for more information.

 ## information at your service